Music of Nigeria: Reggae and hip hop

 When talking about reggae music in Nigeria, this brand of music was started by a musician simply called "Terakota".
 By the 80s, Nigerian reggae stars included Daniel Wilson, The Mandators, Ras Kimono, Majek Fashek, whose 1988 cover of Bob Marley's "Redemption Song", became an unprecedented success for reggae in Nigeria.
 Like many later Nigerian reggae stars, Fashek was a part of the long-running band The Mandators, who toured and recorded incessantly during the mid to late 1980s and early '90s.
 Later prominent reggae musicians included Jerri Jheto and Daddy Showkey.

 African Caribbean fusion is a genre that has been popular and growing over the years, especially in the 21st century.
 In this genre of music African musicians incorporate Jamaican patois into their lyrics and beats.
 Although, very popular in Jamaica, this genre well blended genre became well known in the African region around the 19th century because of the Nigerian Reggae musician Majek Fashek who attracted international attention to this fusion.
-This genre of music is gaining far more presence in Nigeria with recent 21st-century artists such as Duncan Mighty, Timaya, Slim Burna, Orezi, Burna Boy and Patoranking, who are attracting a younger audience.
+This genre of music is gaining more presence in Nigeria with recent 21st-century artists such as Duncan Mighty, Timaya, Slim Burna, Orezi, Burna Boy and Patoranking, attracting a younger audience.